ColinKlich/DocScribe/README.md

-# BMO Chatbot for Obsidian
+# Docscribe Chatbot for Obsidian

 Generate and brainstorm ideas while creating your notes using Large Language Models (LLMs) from Ollama, LM Studio, Anthropic, Google Gemini, Mistral AI, OpenAI, and more for Obsidian.